 Non-Compartmental Analysis (and publication list referencing PCModfit, lower down this page)

 There are also extensive help facilities within each option.
-A clipped snippet of what the user is likely to see is shown below for information.The NCA intercept value is now (V6.9) displayed on the graph, in the Spreadsheet and txt results file.
+A clipped snippet of what the user is likely to see is shown below for information.The NCA intercept value is now (V7.0) displayed on the graph, in the Spreadsheet and Excel results files.
 Useful for C0 values with bolus i.v. data and in other calculations.
 From V7.0 onwards, additional parameters such as CL, MRT, Vd and Vss are also calculated with all results displayed in an Excel® spreadsheet which is saved in directory /Results/ as NCA*.xls or .xlsx files, which opens automatically after the data set(s) are analysed, and in the NCA spreadsheet.

 Since the latest version was released (V6 onwards), PCModfit NCA has been tested using published data from the literature and verified by several users and the all results show essentially the same values as two other programs i.e. WinNonLin and PKSolver.